Altrincham Kersal RFC

 Altrincham Kersal Rugby Football Club is an English rugby union team based in Timperley, Trafford.
 The club runs three senior men's teams, and mini and junior rugby from age 5.
-The first XV currently plays in North 1 West, a level six league in the English league system, following the club's promotion as champions of Lancs/Cheshire 1 at the end of the 2018–19 season.
+The first XV currently play in Regional 2 North West, a level six league in the English league system, following the club's promotion as champions of Lancs/Cheshire 1 at the end of the 2018–19 season.